3DA: Assessing 3D-Printed Electrodes for Measuring Electrodermal Activity: Discussion

 \section{Discussion}

 We have proposed a method to incorporate EDA sensors into 3D-printed objects.
 Our focus in this research has been on employing simple measurement techniques, specifically the quasi-constant current and voltage methods, as well as the constant current and voltage method using DC.
 Two primary reasons guided our choice of these methods.
-Firstly, they are likely to be seamlessly integrated into devices with limited space requirements, such as most mobile devices, a focus shared by the papers highlighted in section 3.2.
+Firstly, they are likely to be seamlessly integrated into devices with limited space requirements, such as most mobile devices.
 Secondly, these methods provide a foundation for further development.
 Our approach involved using circuits to measure the output voltage with a microcontroller.
 Alternatively, analog signal processing could be implemented in hardware, as Zhao et al.~\cite{10.1145/3544794.3558479} demonstrated, who employed binary signal classification.
-More specialized data preparation circuitry could be added, similar to our study, where we incorporated amplification, such as segregating into phasic and tonic components.
-Examining sensor designs and the conducted study should be considered a proof of concept, offering a starting point for future investigations into integrating EDA sensors into 3D prints or for practical hands-on projects.
-We propose certain recommendations regarding the selection of electrode shapes.
-It is advisable to utilize electrodes with a larger skin contact area to achieve improved accuracy for SCRs.
+Similar to our study, more specialized data preparation circuitry could be added, where we incorporated amplification, such as segregating into phasic and tonic components.
+Examining sensor designs and conducting studies should be considered a proof of concept, offering a starting point for future investigations into integrating EDA sensors into 3D prints or for practical hands-on projects.

+We propose the following recommendations regarding selecting electrode shapes based on our results: It is advisable to utilize electrodes with a more extensive skin contact area to achieve improved accuracy for SCRs.
 A flat-shaped electrode is recommended when low contact resistances are a priority.
 A pointed shape may be employed if the objective is to attain heightened sensitivity.
-In cases where robustness is crucial, particularly in applications where EDA recording may be susceptible to motion interference, electrodes with an inwardly curved shape prove advantageous.
-The inwardly curved electrodes yield stable results with reasonably high accuracy and provide a secure grip due to their geometry.
-Additionally, it is essential to consider a polarization time of approximately 30 to 40 seconds~\cite{10.1145/3411764.3445370}.
+In cases where robustness is critical, particularly in applications where EDA recording may be susceptible to motion interference, electrodes with an inwardly curved shape prove advantageous because they yield stable results with reasonably high accuracy and provide a secure grip due to their geometry.
+Additionally, it is essential to consider sufficient time for polarization~\cite{10.1145/3411764.3445370}.
+Despite the challenges we encountered during our research, we envision that future conductive materials will improve their conductivity.
+At the same time, existing 3D printing fabrication pipelines~\cite{10.1145/3526114.3558719} will consider the option of tracking EDA in their algorithms.